Blogs > Health & Wellbeing

 What is Wheat?

 Wheat is a cereal grain that has been cultivated for the seed.
 It’s often used to make bread, pasta, cereal, and pastries, but it’s commonly found as a filler in dog food.
 It’s also the biggest section on the human food pyramid, and requires 2 servings on the dog food pyramid.
-But do dogs really need wheat?
+But can dogs eat wheat?

 Wheat-filled Ingredients to Watch Out For